 – This tax is meant to target foreign and domestic homeowners who do not pay income tax in B.C.

 – Tax will apply to same areas as foreign buyers tax apart from Okanagan, where it only applies to Kelowna and West Kelowna.

-– Not sure how this will affect vacation homes, nor when this tax is payable.
+– Currently unsure of how this will affect vacation homes, nor when this tax is payable.

 – Remains at 1% on first $200,000.00, 2% on amounts between $200,000.00 and $2,000,000; 3% on amounts between $2,000,000.00 and $3,000,000.00 and 5% on amounts over $3,000,000.00.

 – Developers will collect and report information about pre-sale condo purchases; nothing else in the budget about pre-sale contracts or assignments that we have seen.

 While we are still trying to work out the details, here is what we know of today’s provincial budget as it relates to real estate.